awsdocs/amazon-ses-developer-guide/doc-source/configure-sns-notifications.md

       If you want to use an Amazon SNS topic that you don't own, you must [configure your AWS Identity and Access Management \(IAM\) policy](https://docs.aws.amazon.com/IAM/latest/UserGuide/AccessPolicyLanguage.html) to allow publishing from the Amazon Resource Name \(ARN\) of the Amazon SNS topic\.

    1. If you want the Amazon SNS notifications to contain the original headers of the emails you pass to Amazon SES, choose **Include original headers**\.
 This option is only available if you've assigned an Amazon SNS topic to the associated notification type\.
-For information about the contents of the original email headers, see the `mail` object in [Amazon SNS Notification Contents](notification-contents.md)\.
+For information about the contents of the original email headers, see the `mail` object in [Amazon SNS notification contents](notification-contents.md)\.

 1. \(Optional\) If you choose Amazon SNS topics for both bounces and complaints, you can disable email notifications entirely\.
 To disable email notifications for bounces and complaints, under **Email Feedback Forwarding**, choose **Disable**\.
 Delivery notifications are available only through Amazon SNS\.

 1. Choose **Save Config**\.
 The changes you made to your notification settings might take a few minutes to take effect\.

 After you configure your settings, you will start receiving bounce, complaint, and/or delivery notifications to your Amazon SNS topic\(s\)\.
-These notifications are in JavaScript Object Notation \(JSON\) format and follow the structure described in [Amazon SNS Notification Contents](notification-contents.md)\.
+These notifications are in JavaScript Object Notation \(JSON\) format and follow the structure described in [Amazon SNS notification contents](notification-contents.md)\.

 You will be charged standard Amazon SNS rates for bounce, complaint, and delivery notifications\.
 For more information, see the [Amazon SNS pricing page](https://aws.amazon.com/sns/pricing)\.